nyh3/tp/docs/DeveloperGuide.md

    All text will be in a folder called data for easy location.
 2. When `ProcessCommand` receives the `exit` command, `Storage` writes expenditure and timetable lists to their respective text file for saving.
-3. Reads in data from text file and process the data into strings to pass into `addExpenditure`, `addModule` and `addClass` methods.
+3. `Storage` will instantiate ExpenditureList, TimetableList and ModuleList to store data read from the text file before passing it to other classes.
 4. If a text file or the data directory is not found when trying to read, `Storage` will create a new file/ directory and return an empty list to the caller.
+5. Reads in data from text file and process the data into strings to pass into `addExpenditure`, `addModule` and `addClass` methods.
-5. `PrintWriter` and `File` and `Scanner` classes are responsible for the writing, opening and reading from files respectively.
+6. `PrintWriter` and `File` and `Scanner` classes are responsible for the writing, opening and reading from files respectively.

 **Diagrams**